What Is System Intent

 Structured

-Intent is represented as discrete elements organized along semantic axes.
+Intent is represented as discrete intent elements organized along semantic axes.

 Versioned